2025 United States federal mass layoffs: Expertise

 The mass layoffs were described as a culmination of Trump and his allies' belief in a "deep state" within the scientific and federal bureaucracy of the United States.
 The layoffs led to large departures of experts resulting in the loss of institutional knowledge and technical expertise from the federal government.
 According to The New York Times, "state and local governments have been actively recruiting federal workers impacted by the Trump administration's effort to dramatically reduce the federal work force."

 Geography

 The cuts were particularly felt in federal agency’s hubs, such as the Kansas City metropolitan area.

 Psychological effects

 Harvard Business School professor Amy Edmondson said that the layoffs would also affect remaining workers: "The impact is intimidation and fear".
 On May 20, 2025, The Washington Post reported that several dozen interviewed by the paper were suffering from panic attacks, depression, and suicidal thoughts.

 Risks

 On June 1, Reuters reported that the mass firings had threatened safety training for dangerous jobs, with the National Institute for Occupational Safety and Health particularly affected.

+The CDC cyclosporiasis lab was heavily downsized during the mass layoffs, impacting testing capabilities during a 2026 outbreak.